SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 # How does ZkPass work?
 ![ZkPass Overall Architecture](https://2254424488-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FC2Jh1oquOpJPfwzD3x9L%2Fuploads%2FLMF0EDjIw8EJM71LSmnD%2FOverall%20Architecture%20-%20zkPass%20(1).png?alt=media&token=e78e6e3c-aa78-4de2-88bf-00e68ce5b6e5  "ZkPass Overall Architecture")

+### Overall
+zkPass primarily employs technologies such as Three-Party TLS (3P-TLS), Multi-party Secure Computation (MPC), and Zero-Knowledge Proof (ZKP).
+These technologies enable provers to convert any private data from HTTPS websites into zk proofs.
+At the same time, they ensure privacy protection and prevent data forgery by malicious users.<br><br>
+### Data Layer
+This describes the various types of data sources that the zkPass Protocol is capable of handling, including public on-chain data and any off-chain private data secured by HTTPS.
+The zkPass Protocol then generates identity credentials by processing data according to the data persistence protocol and homomorphic encryption data lake standard.<br><br>
+### Protocol Layer
+Contains the most important three sub-protocol modules implemented by zkPass Protocol, namely<br>
+Oblivious TLS Protocol: implements an efficient 3-party TLS protocol, and supports both CBC and GCM block cipher modes;<br>
+MPC Protocol: implements a data exchange protocol with low communication cost and encapsulates it as a component to provide external privacy computing services; <br>
+ZKP Protocol: implements a memory-friendly zero-knowledge proof protocol, and provides two API methods to empower the Web3 privacy ecosystem.<br><br>

+### Network Layer
+Contains the blockchain network that zkPass Protocol can support, and the main contract modules involved in the protocol, which are<br>
+Task: task distribution smart contract;<br>
+Template: support data source smart contracts;<br>
+ZK-Verification: Zero-knowledge verification of smart contracts.<br><br>
+### Identity Layer
+Authenticated users will end up with a series of sovereign data, including <br>
+zkSBT: represents participation in certain types of identity authentication activities and ZK proof for privacy verification;<br>
+typeSBT: represents a certain type of identity authentication activities participated in;<br>
+dateSBT: represents that the identity comes from a trusted data source; <br>
+mainClaim: represents the main claim about the identity; <br>
+queryClaim: represents the secondary claim included in mainClaim.<br><br>
+### Product Layer
+The user's sovereign data represents various identities in the Web3 ecosystem, which can be applied across different Web3 and Web2 application scenarios.<br>
+Integrating or building on top of the zkPass Protocol, zkPass Products with unique features will be developed to adapt to specific application scenarios.<br><br>

 # How does it handle security and privacy concerns?